What is Proximity Sensors?

 - The photoelectric sensor can sense any type of material with long life and fast response time.

-- It can be used in mobile devices like when we handle call it will detect that the screen should be off while answering the call, this will avoid dialing numbers.
+- It can be used in mobile devices like; when we handle calls, it will detect that the screen should be off while answering the call; this will avoid dialing numbers.

-We have learned what is proximity sensors and use of it in real-time.
-Proximity sensors can detect the object without touching it, this makes our life easier because it gives us alert if sensors detect the object.
+We have learned what proximity sensors and the use of them in real-time is.
+It can detect the object without touching it; this makes our life easier because it gives us an alert if sensors detect the object.
 Different types of sensors work differently in different areas.
 It is working is based on coil and oscillator.

 This is a guide to What is Proximity Sensors?.
 Here we discuss the introduction and types of proximity sensors along with benefits.
 You can also go through our other suggested articles to learn more –